 Supercontinent Date (bya) Important Events

 (mass extinction) 0.210 During Triassic – Jurassic boundary.
 0.20 – 0.145 Spread of large lizards and dinosaurs during Jurassic Period.
-0.20 – 0.145 N.A. & S.A. break apart from Africa and India and Australia break apart.
+0.20 – 0.145 N.A. & S.A. break apart from Africa, and India and Australia break apart.
 0.65 Oceans grow in size between continents during the Cretaceous Period further helping to separate species of land animals. (mass extinction) 0.65 Great loss of life-ending the Age of the Dinosaurs between the Cretaceous and Tertiary Periods.
 0.026 beginning of Quaternary Ice Age. (mass extinction) 11,500 years ago Holocene mass extinction - known for the disappearance of mammoths and other large fauna.

 The above case study shows that the marching or drifting continents unexpectedly are faster in the latter years of Earth’s history.
 Also, more and longer periods of detectable glaciation occurred in the last 700 million years.
 And do not forget that six major mass extinctions occurred in this same period.
 These events are all interconnected.
 Study the following proposed maps of 1) the first ancient continents; and, 2) the assembly and breaking apart of the last mega-continent, Pangaea.
 These maps show more compact episodic groupings that then come apart finally to form the present continental arrangement which is still not finished.